SeedTactics/fms-insight/docs/client-station-monitor.md

 When a material sticky note is clicked or tapped, a dialog will open with a log of events for the piece of material.
-In the dialog, a serial can be entered or changed, the part can be marked for inspection, and assigned to a workorder.
+In the dialog, a serial can be entered or changed, the part can be marked for inspection, assigned to a workorder, and [load instructions](part-instructions.md) can be opened.
+An attached [barcode scanner](client-scanners.md) can also be used to open the material dialog.

 ## Queues